 - "Grace and peace be multiplied to you in the knowledge of God and of Jesus our Lord; seeing that His divine power has granted to us everything pertaining to life and godliness, through the true knowledge of Him who called us by His own glory and excellence.
 For by these He has granted to us His precious and magnificent promises, so that by them you may become partakers of the divine nature, having escaped the corruption that is in the world by lust" (II Peter 1:2-4).
 Having everything related to life and godliness doesn't leave room for further revelations.

 - "Love never fails; but if there are gifts of prophecy, they will be done away; if there are tongues, they will cease; if there is knowledge, it will be done away.
 For we know in part and we prophesy in part; but when the perfect comes, the partial will be done away" (I Corinthians 10:8-10).
 Paul stated that prophecies would end once the task was completed.

 - " But one who looks intently at the perfect law, the law of liberty, and abides by it, not having become a forgetful hearer but an effectual doer, this man will be blessed in what he does" (James 1:25).
 James calls the revealed New Testament the perfect law.

 These verses do not leave room for continuing revelation.

-According to the dictionaries, "muslim" is an Arabic word meaning "submission" and is used to refer to people who submit to the religion of Islam.
-Abraham and his descendants believed on God and obeyed God, but the use of the word "muslim" for a follower of a religion did not come about until Mohammad applied that meaning.
+According to the dictionaries, "Muslim" is an Arabic word meaning "submission" and is used to refer to people who submit to the religion of Islam.
+Abraham and his descendants believed in God and obeyed God, but the use of the word "Muslim" for a follower of a religion did not come about until Mohammad applied that meaning.
 You won't find it used in that way prior to A.D.
 600.